hperrin/stock-app-home-screen/README.md

 5. Launch it from the new shortcut on your home screen to get the fullscreen view.
 6. You're ready to take stock photos with your phone.

+- Click an app in the grid to move it right.
+- Click the Phone app to remove an app from the end of the grid.
+- Click the Messages app to add an app to the end of the grid.
+- Click the Settings app to switch to the empty page (hide the apps in the grid).
+- Click the Camera app to turn off the app move feature (so you can click apps without them moving).

 # Running the App

 ```